utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

 ## Unordered

-Unordered option allows for quick comparison of two cursors without need of ordering them in any way.
+Unordered option allows for quick comparison of two compound data types without need of ordering them in any way.

 Result of such comparison will be limited to only information about row existing or not existing in given set without actual information about exact differences.